tehhowch/apps-script/.github/pull_request_template.md

 <attach a save file that can be used to verify your bugfix.
 It MUST have no plugin requirements>

 -----------------------
-(delete above section, or below section, depending on the type of PR this is)
+(delete above section, or below section, depending on the type of PR this is.
+Fill out the remaining section!)

 -----------------------